Department of Mathematics and Statistics

 My research focuses on the area of Inverse Problems for Partial Differential Equations.

-Besides Inverse Problems, I am interested in the areas of nonlinear analysis and singular nonlinear Partial Differential Equations.
+Besides Inverse Problems, I am interested in the areas of nonlinear Partial Differential Equations.

 I am a co-organizer of the Computational and applied Mathematics Seminar.

 - 1997-2001: B.Sc in Mathematics, Vietnam National University at Ho Chi Minh City.

 - 2006-2008: M.Sc in Mathematics, University of Utah.

 - 2008-2011: Ph.D in Mathematics, University of Utah.